rogerbest40/OctoUpdater/README.md

 ---

+## ⚠️ GitHub Rate Limiting

+If you're getting errors when installing or updating addons, you may be hitting GitHub's API rate limit.

+**Fix:** Go to **Settings** → enter your **GitHub Personal Access Token** in the token field.
+This increases your rate limit significantly.

+> **Tip:** [Create a PAT here](https://github.com/settings/tokens) with no special scopes needed — a classic token with no checkboxes is sufficient.

+---

+## 🖥️ DPI Scaling Fix

-Fixed DPI scaling issues that would cut out some options for users with dpi enabled.
+Fixed DPI scaling issues that would cut off some UI options for users with high-DPI displays enabled.

-fixed GH rate limiting by added in settings window a place for users to add their own GH token.
-Open the settings and add your github PAT key there if you use lots of addons.
+---

 # Octo Updater